 Hannah and Olivia’s teacher Rebecca said that the school has had an overwhelming response from the local community.
 “We’ve received phone calls from recipients saying how happy it has made them,” said Rebecca.
 “One person said she was going to spend VE Day on her own and then got our postcard and it made her day.”

-As lockdown gradually eases and some students return to schools, they are having to embrace a new normal both inside and outside of the classroom.
-But Rebecca is positive that the wave of kindness and community spirit boosted by her students will continue long after that.
+The the first lockdown eased and some students returned to schools, they embraced a new normal both inside and outside of the classroom.
+But Rebecca was positive that the wave of kindness and community spirit boosted by her students will continue long after that.
 “Hopefully the students will continue to show their kindness after the crisis,” said Rebecca.
 “It has made them realise that we are all going through this together.”

 UK Coronavirus Response Appeal